 A few words in your will can make all the difference to kids and families who need it most.
 We can provide you with language that meets your needs and creates the impact you envision.Learn More

-Naming Children's Hospital of Pittsburgh Foundation as the beneficiary of a retirement account, life insurance policy, or donor advised fund is an easy way to change a child's life.
+Naming UPMC Children's Hospital Foundation as the beneficiary of a retirement account, life insurance policy, or donor advised fund is an easy way to change a child's life.
 This gift may also result in tax-savings for your loved ones.Learn More

 Donating appreciated stocks, bonds, or mutual fund shares brings hope to kids in need while providing a charitable deduction and tax benefits to you.Learn More

-If you are over age 70 ½, a gift directly from your IRA can make a real difference for the kids and families we serve while satisfying your required minimum distribution.Learn More
+If you meet the age requirements, a gift directly from your IRA can make a real difference today for the kids and families we serve and provide tax benefits to you.Learn More

-You can make a gift from your donor advised fund to impact change for kids in need now and help future generations by designating all or a portion of the fund balance to Children's Hospital of Pittsburgh Foundation.Learn More
+You can make a gift from your donor advised fund to impact change for kids in need now and help future generations by designating all or a portion of the fund balance to UPMC Children's Hospital Foundation.Learn More

-You can use a life insurance policy in several different ways, like naming Children's Hospital of Pittsburgh Foundation as a beneficiary or donating an existing policy that your loved ones don't need, to change the future for so many kids.Learn More
+You can use a life insurance policy in several different ways, like naming UPMC Children's Hospital Foundation as a beneficiary or donating an existing policy that your loved ones don't need, to change the future for so many kids.Learn More

-Thank you for your interest in supporting Children's!
+Thank you for your interest in supporting UPMC Children's Hospital of Pittsburgh!
 There are many different ways that you can change children's lives for the better, and we are happy to help you make a gift that has the impact you envision.
 We also welcome the opportunity to work with your advisors to find the best way to meet your personal goals while making a real difference in the lives of kids in need.

 For more information, please find our contact information below or submit this form.

-By providing your email, you agree to receiving communications from Children's Hospital of Pittsburgh Foundation.
+By providing your email, you agree to receiving communications from UPMC Children's Hospital Foundation.
 You may unsubscribe at any time.

 4401 Penn Avenue